All content on this page is correct as of October 26, 2020

 Who does it apply to?

-The rules apply to all UK residents and visitors travelling to the UK, unless they are travelling from Ireland, the Isle of Man or the Channel Islands.
+The rules apply to all UK residents and visitors travelling to the UK, unless they are travelling from Ireland, the Isle of Man, the Channel Islands (i.e. the Common Travel Area or “CTA”).
 This would include holiday makers returning from a short trip overseas.
 There are limited exemptions to these requirements, such as for road haulage/transport workers, transit passengers, certain urgent emergency workers and those arriving to attend pre-arranged medical treatment.

 What do I need to do?

-From 8 June 2020, travellers to the UK will need to provide their journey and contact details before they travel via an online form.
+Travellers to the UK need to provide their journey and contact details before they travel via an online form.
 This form may be checked at the UK border.
-Those who fail to complete the form risk being fined £100.
+Those who fail to complete the form risk being fined £3,200.
 Non-UK residents may also be refused entry to the UK.
+This applies to those arriving from countries on the “travel corridor” list, even though they will not be required to self-isolate.
+A small number of people are exempt from the requirement to complete the form – guidance on this is available here.

-Once in the UK, the individual will not be able to leave the place they are staying for the first 14 days without having visitors unless:
+Once in the UK, those required to self-isolate will only be able to leave the place they are staying for the first 14 days for a limited number of reasons.
+Further guidance on self-isolation is available here.

 What if I am not staying in a private residence?